UKHO/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 * Any source code found in any other source control method must first be migrated and proven to build via a CI pipeline.
 * All new source will host a primary branch called _trunk_ or _main_ over _master_.

+## Repository Setup

+Information about setting up your repository can be found [here](/software-engineering-policies/SourceControl/RepositorySetupPolicy.md)

 ## Access control

 Access to a repo should be done through a team and not through an individual as to ensure that there is never a single point of failiure.
 Team access does not mean team ownership however.